-The survey also uncovered that more LGBT seniors were very concerned about being capable of handling unexpected, major emergencies during retirement.
+The survey also uncovered that more LGBTQ seniors were very concerned about being capable of handling unexpected, major emergencies during retirement.
 More of them also reported that their support system had become smaller over time.
 Many are also concerned that work or volunteer opportunities will not be available to them during retirement because of their sexual orientation.

 These widely-held concerns are founded in historical discrimination

-Another reason may be that the majority of LGBT seniors do not have the advantage of significant savings from two people over a lifetime, as married couples do.
-With legalized same-sex marriage being a relatively new reality, most LGBT couples who are older will not enjoy this advantage.
+Another reason may be that the majority of LGBTQ seniors do not have the advantage of significant savings from two people over a lifetime, as married couples do.
+With legalized same-sex marriage being a relatively new reality, most LGBTQ couples who are older will not enjoy this advantage.
 Similarly, same-sex couples have historically raced more adverse treatment with regard to senior housing, which puts them in a less advantageous position.

 According to the results of an investigation by the Equal Rights Center, 48% same-sex couples who sought senior housing in 10 different states experienced some form of adverse treatment.
 Either they were given fewer options on available units or they were quoted higher fees with more prohibitive application requirements.
 While there are a few same-sex retirement communities in the United States, and that number is growing, the need for fairness in housing options cannot be overlooked.

-One of the most important pieces of advice that our LGBT estate planning attorneys can give is to start your retirement planning as early as possible.
-An estate planning attorney can certainly help with that, but you should find one that has knowledge and experience regarding the unique issues that the LGBT community faces.
+One of the most important pieces of advice that our LGBTQ estate planning attorneys can give is to start your retirement planning as early as possible.
+An estate planning attorney can certainly help with that, but you should find one that has knowledge and experience regarding the unique issues that the LGBTQ community faces.
 Your estate planning tools and strategies should be tailored to your specific needs.